Do you feel like there are more ticks around these days? I certainly do!

-Even as a child I never found insects, bugs, and other little creatures scary or disgusting … including ticks.
-I know, little wierdo I am … we even used to pick off ticks with our bare hands and squash them, as we didn’t know about the potential danger back then.
+As a child, I never found insects, bugs, and other little creatures scary or disgusting … including ticks.
+I know, little weirdo I am … we even used to pick off ticks with our bare hands and squash them.
+We didn’t know about the potential danger back then.

-The first time I really thought about how dangerous ticks were was when I was 16 and I was suspected of having the encephalitis virus and had to have a lumbar puncture done, to collect cerebrospinal fluid for diagnostic testing.
+The first time I really thought about how dangerous ticks were was when I was 16.
+I was suspected of having the encephalitis virus.
+And had to have a lumbar puncture done, to collect cerebrospinal fluid for diagnostic testing.
 Not nice!

-At about the same time, I also heard about Lyme disease for the first time when one of our family friends’ got it and they spent a few weeks in the hospital, aching all over and apparently almost like they had paralysed legs.
-And then his dog got it a few years later, but as he knew the symptoms they rushed to the vet immediately.
+At about the same time, I also heard about Lyme disease for the first time.
+One of our family friends’ got it and he spent a few weeks in the hospital, aching all over.
+And apparently almost like he had paralysed legs.
+And then his dog got it a few years later.
+But as he knew the symptoms they rushed to the vet immediately.

-Ticks were always very common in Slovakia, but when I moved to the UK and opened my first grooming business in Cannock, I was surprised not to have seen any ticks and fleas on my clients dogs.
-I thought that perhaps the dogs here were better cared for or that there weren’t as many of these parasites in the UK?
+These little creatures were always very common in Slovakia.
+But when I moved to the UK, I was surprised not to have seen any ticks and fleas on my client’s dogs.
+I thought that perhaps the dogs here were better cared for.
+Or that there weren’t as many of these parasites in the UK?

 Years ago you might come across ticks in rural areas and woods only, but these days we are at risk of tick bites (unless you are wearing Bodyguard Insect repellent bracelet ) when spending time in public areas like parks, beer gardens, picnic spots, gardens, while camping, cycling, running, or doing any outdoor activities.

 The good news is, ticks don’t like some of the essential oils.
 Which is really good for us, for our environment, and our planet.
 To read more about how the Tick Off works read our blog here: https://www.vitacanis.co.uk/the-magic-behind-the-tick-off-and-ear-cleaner/